govindchari/gfold/README.md

 # Nsim

-This repo houses a 6DOF simulation for a thrust vector controlled lander as well as the my recreation of JPL's G-FOLD algorithm.
-This project is the GNC and simulation development necessary to fly Nova and is my final project for ECE5555:
+Nsim is a 6DOF simulation for a thrust vector controlled lander and houses my recreation of JPL's G-FOLD algorithm.
+This repo contains the GNC and simulations necessary to fly Nova and is my final project for ECE5555:
 Stochastic Controls and Estimation.

 This repository contains two main parts